Floris999/symfony-basic-project/README.md

 - **Method**: `GET`
 - **Response**: Returns a JSON object of the starship with the specified ID.
 - **Error Handling**: Returns a 404 error if the starship is not found.

+### Workarounds
+If you using Laravel herd for local hosting.
+Which is not recommended with Symfony apps.
+You have to run the following command to set tailwind watch (-w).
+To built Tailwind and see your styling changes
+- **Command**: php bin/console tailwind:build -w